Accounts Receivable Factoring

 The Problem With Extended Payment Terms

 Small businesses that sell their products and services to commercial clients often have to offer extended payment terms.
 These big businesses usually take 30 to 60 days to pay, but this period is longer for certain industries.
 (Oil and gas companies, can take up to 90 days (or longer!) for payment.)
 Waiting months to get paid has a significant impact on your cash flow.
+Research has revealed that 73% of small and medium businesses felt the pinch of late payments or stretched-out payment terms last year.
+And it’s not just a matter of tightening belts—about 40% of these businesses are teetering on the edge, facing the real threat of shutting down if things don’t change.
+This stark reality drives home just how crucial it is to keep that cash flowing smoothly.
 Even if you’re stuck waiting on payment, you still have to:

 • Cover payroll